-Estimates show Americans wasted around 40% of their food before the pandemic, a percentage bound to increase as more restaurants and businesses close their doors.
+Americans wasted around 40% of their food before the pandemic, which will probably get worse before it gets better.
 Meanwhile, food insecurity is on the rise across the country and abroad.
 Experts believe the number of residents going hungry could reach more than 50 million before this is all over.

 With states issuing shelter-at-home orders and companies asking their employees to work from home, fresh produce has been caught in the crossfire.
 Instead of shipping fruits and vegetables wholesale to restaurants, schools, and businesses of all sizes, suppliers had to adjust their operations on the fly.
 More people are now getting their food closer to home, usually at the grocery store.
 Produce retail sales are up across the board but getting these products to the right place at the right time has been a nightmare for some growers.